Garv0504/Ecommerce-Website/README.md

 # Ecommerce-Website
-A basic ecoomerce website showing hotel booking using HTML CSS and little bit of JS.
+A basic ecommerce website showing hotel booking using HTML CSS and little bit of JS.